glitchassassin/rust-webapp/README.md

 The UI integration can happen at any level, from DOM manipulation to a high-level API called by something like React.

-Since this is pretty simple, let's go low-level and do direct DOM manipulation.
+In this experiment, we're using the Perseus front-end framework to do DOM manipulation.